-It promises wide-band operation so an absorber of this type would not so much require tuning in terms of frequency response but of dynamic response; the amount of incident energy required to energise it.

-It has a strong response to transient energy.
+TET theoretically promises to exhibit a wide-band of operation.
+An absorber of this type would not require much tuning in terms of frequency response but of dynamic response; this is the amount of incident energy required to energise it.
+Hence it has a strong response to transient energy.

-These features make it of interest in music rooms; music contains much transient energy, especially if percussion is strongly featured, and the modality of a normal parallelepiped room features many modal frequencies simultaneously.
+These features make it of interest in music rooms; since music contains much transient energy, especially if percussion is strongly featured, and the modality of a normal parallelepiped room exhibits many modal frequencies simultaneously.
 The key being that the sound source is not of a single frequency, but many.

-SO WHAT – WHAT DID THEY FIND?

 3 Magnetic Membranes